Hamiltonian learning with real-space impurity tomography in topological moire superconductors: Introduction

 \section{Introduction}

-Learning Hamiltonian parameters from experimental data is one of the most critical open problems in order to bring together experiments with theoretical models\cite{PhysRevX.8.021026,PhysRevX.8.031029,PhysRevLett.122.150606,PhysRevLett.122.020504,PhysRevA.105.023302,PhysRevResearch.4.033223,PhysRevResearch.1.033092,2022arXiv221207893K,PhysRevResearch.3.023246,Yang2021}.
+Learning Hamiltonian parameters from experimental data is one of the most critical open problems in order to bring together experiments with theoretical models\cite{PhysRevX.8.021026,PhysRevX.8.031029,PhysRevLett.122.150606,PhysRevResearch.4.033223,PhysRevResearch.1.033092,2022arXiv221207893K,PhysRevResearch.3.023246,Yang2021}.
 Conventionally, phenomenological models to account for experimental data are developed on a case by case basis.
 In certain instances, obtaining the Hamiltonian parameters of the model can be done by fitting specific features of the data\cite{PhysRevLett.111.127203,Yan2015}.
-However, in other instances, no simple fitting procedure can be performed to extract these parameters.
-Machine learning methods have risen as a powerful approach to extract subtle features of data, and in particular they have become successful in tackling inverse problems such as Hamiltonian learning\cite{PhysRevLett.102.187203,Carrasquilla2020,PhysRevA.80.022333,PhysRevA.98.032114,Hincks2018,Wang2017,Gebhart2023,2023arXiv230410852K,PRXQuantum.2.020303,Gentile2021}.
+Many-body Hamiltonians with local interactions can be extracted local observables by exploiting time evolution and quantum Hamiltonian tomography, a strategy demonstrated theoretically and experimentally\cite{Li2020,PhysRevLett.122.020504,PhysRevLett.130.200403,PhysRevA.105.023302,Kokail2021,Gentile2021}.
+However, in some instances, no simple fitting procedure nor time-dependent measurements can be performed to extract Hamiltonian parameters.
+Machine learning methods have risen as a powerful approach to extract subtle features of data, and in particular they have become successful in tackling inverse problems in quantum materials\cite{PhysRevLett.102.187203,Carrasquilla2020,PhysRevA.80.022333,PhysRevA.98.032114,Hincks2018,Wang2017,Gebhart2023,2023arXiv230410852K,10.21468/SciPostPhysCore.6.2.030,2023arXiv231107253A,PRXQuantum.2.020303,Sobral2023}.

 Van der Waals heterostructures are a paradigmatic system in which, thanks to their tunability, a variety of quantum Hamiltonians can be emulated\cite{Andrei2021}.
 Specifically, the capability of combining two-dimensional materials with radically different properties allows engineering systems simultaneously hosting antagonist order\cite{Gibertini2019,Liu2016}, with the paradigmatic example of van der Waals heterostructures combining 2D magnets and superconductors\cite{Kezilebieke2020,Kezilebieke2021,Kezilebieke2022,Persky2022,Ai2021}.
 Beyond the different coexisting orders, van der Waals materials bring a unique feature to heterostructures, the emergence of a moir\'e pattern\cite{PhysRevLett.99.256802,PhysRevB.82.121407,Bistritzer2011,PhysRevB.93.235153,PhysRevB.92.075402}.
 The moir\'e pattern stems from the structural modulation in real space due to a twist angle between lattices.
 Most importantly, the moir\'e modulation leads to a spatial modulation of all the Hamiltonian parameters.
 This modulation is the driving force behind a variety of phenomena, including topological and correlated states in van der Waals heterostructures\cite{Cao20181,Cao2018, Yankowitz2019, Lu2019, Chen2019,Arora2020,tripletCao,Sharpe2019,Lu2019, Xie2021,Wong2020,Zondiner2020, Saito2021, Datta2023}.
 However, extracting the values of these modulations in moir\'e system is an open problem, as their effect on the electronic structure is greatly challenging to disentangle.
 Interestingly, the coexistence of a moir\'e pattern and local impurities opens up a new strategy to infer electronic parameters due to their non-trivial interplay\cite{khosravian2022impurity,2022arXiv221101038S,PhysRevMaterials.3.084003,PhysRevB.99.245118,2023arXiv230403018B}.